 - Peloton: Yes, that Peloton.
 The exercise equipment company is offering a free 90-day trial of its subscription workout app.
 No Peloton-branded equipment (not even one gifted from or to a misunderstood romantic partner) is required for the free subscription.
 You can choose from the app’s different classes for yoga, meditation, strength training and more.

-- Zencast: From now until July 2020, podcasters can use the recording tool’s free Hobbyist plan to record podcasts with no limits on time or the amount of people participating during a recording.
+- Zencast: Podcasters can use the recording tool’s free Hobbyist plan to record podcasts with no limits on time.

 - Headspace: This service is offering free meditations that you can listen to anytime.